 Lines of business are different from other activities within the organization because they are ends, not means.
 They must stand the customer-change test.
 First, there is a customer external to the organization.
 Second, there is a life-changing difference for that customer.

 Because people naturally think first about products or services that are provided to the customers, they can lose sight of the life-changing difference they are trying to achieve.
 Consequently, lines of business often stray far from the purpose.
 This drifting, which is sometimes referred to as mission creep, is tacitly endorsed by funders who typically put new programs ahead of established ones and project funding over general operating support.
-And because funders commonly provide support for new programs as a three-year commitment, getting out of the program early is very hard to do.
-The customer-difference test helps you stay true to your purpose.
+Because funders commonly provide support for new programs as a three-year commitment, getting out of the program early is very hard to do.
+The customer-change test helps you stay true to your purpose.

 Some people involved with the organization may profess little interest in seeing a list of lines of business.
 “We already know what we do,” they say.
 But board members and staff alike are often surprised to see that what they thought was a relatively simple operation actually be much more dynamic.
 The benefit for the seasoned board member is to see the wide array of lines of business; the benefit for the new board member is to see them for the first time.
 In the process, some organizations decide that the array of lines of business is simply too broad to sustain; other organizations choose to expand.